TomBurdge/Carbon-benefit-IT-Refurbishment/README.md

 Start by reading through this Read Me, then go through the Start Here Jupyter Notebook.
 At this point, you will have a preliminary understanding of the calculation.<br><br>
 The second notebook, Boavizta-Data-Transformation, transforms a public database for the calculation.
-If you are interested or wish to scrutinise and improve the calculation, please take a look and I would love to hear your thoughts.
+If you are interested or wish to scrutinise and improve the calculation, please take a look and I would love to hear your thoughts.<br><br>
 The third notebook provides a brief guide to performing the calculation for your own organisation.
 Please make sure you read the 'Start-Here' notebook before moving to the third, as you will need to know the components of the calculation before you perform it.

 <h2>Introduction</h2>